 - 1. Set the thermostat system mode to COOL.
-Observe the temperature setting of the thermostat and gradually raise the set-point temperature until the unit de-energizes. - 2.
-Immediately lower the set point temperature of the thermostat to its original setting and verify that the indoor blower is energized and outdoor unit remains de-energized.
+Observe the temperature setting of the thermostat and gradually raise the set-point temperature until the unit de-energizes. - Immediately lower the set point temperature of the thermostat to its original setting and verify that the indoor blower is energized and outdoor unit remains de-energized. - 3.
+After approximately 5 minutes, verify the outdoor unit energizes and the temperature of the discharge air is cooler than the room temperature.

 COOLING HEATING

-MIN (° F) MAX (° F) MIN (° F) MAX (° F)
+MIN (°F) MAX (°F) MIN (°F) MAX (°F)

 60 115 -10 70